dariober/SICERpy/README.md

   --redThresh REDTHRESH, -rt REDTHRESH
                         Redundancy threshold to keep reads mapping to the same position on the same strand.
-                        Set to 0 to skip filtering and use input bed as is.
+                        Set to 0 to skip filtering and use input as is.
 Default 1.

   --windowSize WINDOWSIZE, -w WINDOWSIZE
                         Size of the windows to scan the genome.
 WINDOW_SIZE is the smallest possible island.
 Default 200.